corona-warn-app/cwa-verification-portal/README.md

 We recommend that you first check the prerequisites to ensure that
 - [Docker](https://www.docker.com)

-is installed on you machine
+is installed on your machine.

-On the commandline do the following:
+On the command line do the following:
 ```bash
 docker build -f|--file <path to dockerfile>  -t <imagename>  <path-to-verificationportalserver-root>
 docker run -p 127.0.0.1:8080:8080/tcp -it <imagename>